dherath/dherath.github.io/_posts/2017-07-23-image-pokemon.md

 By now we have two separate binary masks that are used to manipulate color intensities of the character and the background separately.
 The pixel intensities for the original images for each channel(red, green or blue) vary between 0 and 255.
 In order to get this range into the obtained masks, each mask is `point-wise multiplied` by the respective input images.

 **_So what's this point-wise multiplication?_** Earlier I explained that images are like a 2D-grid, and they are stored in matlab as a 2-D matrix.
-Usually in matrix multiplication, a row is multiplied by a column of another matrix and all the individual values are summed together to obtain a value of one cell in a new matrix. **`However, in point-wise multiplication each cell indexed some (x,y) of matrix A is multiplied by another cell of index (x,y) of some matrix B to obtain the answer.`** Here there is no summation or rowise/columnwise multiplication.
+Usually in matrix multiplication, a row is multiplied by a column of another matrix and all the individual values are summed together to obtain a value of one cell in a new matrix. **`However, in point-wise multiplication each cell indexed some (x,y) of matrix A is multiplied by another cell of index (x,y) of some matrix B to obtain the answer.`** Here there is no summation or rowise/column-wise multiplication.

 ![processed-images](https://raw.githubusercontent.com/dherath/WebsiteMaterial/bc226401273ab062b18245a6b9adcf4ab002de4f/2017/post_3_boolean_algebra_pokemon/step5.png)

 If you look closely at the output images.
 The character image has the original character in the image in addition to a binary representation of the background.
-In the background output image, the background pixels have the same intensity values as per the input image where as the character section is binary.
+In the background output image, the background pixels have the same intensity values as per the input image whereas the character section is binary.
 Basically, the only step left to take is combine these two separate output images into one single image.

 ##### Step 6 : Combine the character image and background image